 Other benefits of adding a mid-card single’s belt include:

 Allowing women to stay relevant without being a world champion

 You can have tag team matches without having a tag title and they don’t lose much meaning.
 Mid-card singles matches would mean more by having the title involved

 Having a way to develop or discover mid-card talent as world champion talent

 Allowing the women who will always be mid-card to stay motivated to put on good shows and get better because they still have a chance to be a title holder

-Even outside of the actual mid-card championship matches this could lead to number one contenders and other matches that just allow you to use more of your roster without throwing random pairings together.
+Even outside of the actual mid-card championship matches this could lead to number one contenders and other matches that just allow you to use more of your roster without throwing random matches together.

 If you are bringing a new superstar into the company or bringing a superstar from NXT and want them to hit the ground running but do not want to commit to them a world champion this allows that to happen with having the mid-card title.

 It gives the women who feel that have already achieved their goals as world champion a new milestone to look forward to.